deeporiginbio/deeporigin-client/docs/how-to/data-hub/delete.md

-This document describes how to delete
+This document describes how to delete objects in the Deep Origin data hub:

-- database rows
+- Database rows
-- database columns
+- Database columns
-- databases and
+- Databases
-- folders
+- Folders (workspaces)

-in the Deep Origin Data Hub.

 !!! danger "Exercise caution"
-    - Deleting a workspace deletes all databases inside it.
+    - Deleting a folder deletes all of the databases in the folder.
-    - Deleting a column destroys all data in that column, including all files assigned to cells in that column.
+    - Deleting a column destroys all of the data in that column, including all of the files assigned to the cells in that column.
-    - Deleting a database deletes all rows inside it.
+    - Deleting a database deletes all of the rows in the database.

     All resources will be deleted without asking for confirmation.

 ## Delete database rows, databases, and folders

+To delete multiple rows, databases and folders, run:

 === "CLI"

-    Multiple rows, databases and folders can be deleted using:

     ```bash
     deeporigin data delete --ids <ids>
     ```

 === "Python"

     ```py
     from deeporigin.data_hub import api
-    api.delete_rows(row_ids=["row-1","database-1","workspace-1"])
+    api.delete_rows(row_ids=["row-1","database-1","folder-1"])
     ```

     !!!
 Info "Rows?"
-        Rows, workspaces and databases can all be deleted using the `delete_rows` method.
+        Rows, folders and databases can all be deleted using the `delete_rows` method.

 ## Delete database columns

-Columns in databases can be deleted using:
+To delete columns in databases, run:

 === "CLI"

     ```bash
     deeporigin data delete --ids <ids> --columns
     ```

     !!! warning "Column IDs"
-        Currently, columns can only be deleted using Column IDs, which are not the same as column names.
-To view the column IDs of a database, use
+        Currently, columns can only be deleted using their IDs, which are distinct from their names.
+To view the IDs of the columns of a database, run:

         ```bash
         deeporigin data describe <database-id>
         ```

 === "Python"

     ```py
     from deeporigin.data_hub import api
     api.delete_database_column(column_id="col-id")
     ```